connorbly7/UFC-Fight-Analytics---Tableau/README.md

  - Bar chart and side-by-side bar chart analyzing strikes and grappling affect outcome
 4. Final overview
  - Interactive summary dashboard containing KPIs and highlights from each previous dashboard

+** Screenshots of dashboard contained in images, full workbook in dashboards**

 Key Insights
 - Most fights end by decision, especially at lower weight classes